openzipkin/zipkin-js/packages/zipkin/README.md

 This is the core npm package for Zipkin.
 It contains the public API which is used by the various plugins (instrumentations and transports).

+We include TypeScript [definition file](index.d.ts) which you can also use a documentation.

 ## Usage

 ```javascript